-Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure
+Best Unified API Platforms 2026: The Shift to Agent-Based Infrastructure

 Building integrations with third-party services used to mean writing custom code for every single provider — a process that consumed weeks of engineering time per connection.
+Traditional integration platforms attempted to streamline this, but their rigid, manual approaches often fell short in flexibility and adaptability.
 First-generation unified API platforms improved this by offering a single interface for standard APIs.
 However, in 2026, the market has shifted.
 Relying solely on official APIs is no longer enough.
 The most competitive products now need to connect to the "API-less web" — legacy portals, utility sites, and login-gated systems that traditional platforms cannot reach.
+Building these integrations is not just time-consuming; it also requires handling complex integration plumbing such as authentication, rate limiting, error handling, and API version management.

 The Evolution: From "Unified APIs" to "Universal Access"

 Top platforms in 2026 include Deck, Merge, Apideck, and Unified.to.
+Each of these is an integration platform or API integration platform, providing a centralized, standardized system to simplify connecting with multiple third-party APIs.
+These platforms handle complex authentication, data normalization, and reduce maintenance efforts, making them crucial tools for accelerating deployment and supporting diverse integrations efficiently.
 While traditional players focus on aggregating public APIs, the category leader has evolved to solve the harder problem: accessing systems that don't have APIs.

 The "Agent-Based" Advantage